 The reason I started looking into barefoot running was the reason that most of us do, and that's injury prevention.
-Historically I have tried running; I've tried training for the London marathon, I've tried running 10k, but the result was always the same.
+Historically, I have tried running; I've tried training for the London marathon, I've tried running 10k, but the result was always the same.
 Bad knees, tight IT bands, and eventually injury.
 In the end, I just gave up.
 That was until I read about barefoot running.

 The main struggle I had with barefoot running was the impact on my calves.
 Changing to a forefoot strike puts a lot more pressure on your calf muscles and they start to ache a lot.
 Like anything, you need to build up slowly.
-I did build up my training and I got faster and a much stronger runner.
+I did build up my training and I got faster and became a much stronger runner.
 But it was time to welcome a new running injury, shin splints.

 So after building up working through the issues has been changed in worth it?
-Completely.Remember, changing running style will not happen overnight.
-This is a long, slow process.
+Completely.